shikharsingh3/Qosf_ScreeningTask_2/README.md

 is encoded using only bit-flip code because a sign-flip error would leave the state |0〉 unchanged.
 This eliminates the implementation of Shor Code [[3]](https://cds.cern.ch/record/465953/files/0521635039_TOC.pdf) to both of the input qubit states.
 Hence, the problem is simplified to encoding the first qubit state |+〉 as |+++〉 and the second qubit state |0〉 as |000〉.
 Now since the encoded states are only |+++〉 and |000〉, application of CNOTs during encoding for the sign-flip and bit-flip code is not required.
 The quantum circuit for the error-correcting code is shown in ```Fig. 2```.
 The first input state qubit is encoded using sign-flip code whereas the second state qubit is encoded using bit-flip code.
-Error gates are applied to each of the registers and are recovered using Clifford + T gate set. <br/><br/>
+Error gates are applied to each of the registers and are recovered using Clifford + T gate set [[4]](https://arxiv.org/pdf/1810.10259.pdf). <br/><br/>
 ![BellStateCircuitWithError](images/img2.png)
 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; ```Fig. 2```